glo6al/Node.js-Challenge-Professional-README-Generator/readmegenerator.md

 - [How to Test](#how-to-test)
 - [Contact](#contact)
 ## Description
 This project is a README generator that will help create a professional README for your next coding project.
 The README will include all of the necessary sections and information that you will need to included in order to make your project stand out.
-This README file was generated using this generator.
+This README was generated using this generator.
 ## Installation Instructions
 In order to install this README generator, you will need to have Node.js installed on your computer.
 Once you have Node.js installed, you can clone this repository and run the following command: node index.js
 ## Usage Instructions